 The main pillars of the programme are treating sewerage infrastructure, achieving biodiversity, developing riverfronts, cleaning river surfaces, enabling afforestation, monitoring industrial effluents, and increasing awareness among the public.

-The National Mission for Clean Ganga Chairman Rajiv Ranjan Mishra said, “Namami Gange mission is an integrated mission for pollution abatement as well as improvement in ecology and flow of Ganga and its tributaries.
+The National Mission for Clean Ganga Ex-Chairman Rajiv Ranjan Mishra said, “Namami Gange mission is an integrated mission for pollution abatement as well as improvement in ecology and flow of Ganga and its tributaries.
 The primary focus of the mission is improving ecology and reducing pollution.
 We have made considerable progress in these aspects.
 We are now taking policy initiatives for linking economic development with ecological improvement.
 Clean energy & water ways, along with biodiversity, conservation and wetland development remain a priority.”

 The National Mission for Clean Ganga established the Ganga Knowledge Centre (GKC) to improve on the implementation of the National Ganga River Basin Authority (NGRBA) programme.
 The main objectives of GKC are to create and manage knowledge resources including analysis and modelling of diverse data sets relevant to the Ganga River Basin; design and foster research innovation by identifying knowledge gaps, need for new ideas and supporting targeted research; and facilitate dialogue with stakeholders by involving the public and building partnerships with national and international universities/institutions, public & private entities, and NGOs.